sh123/antenna_analyzer/README.md

 Analyzer demonstrated quite valid results compared to factory built and calibrated devices.

-Note, that it is not a complete VNA, based on resistive reflectometer and does not measure complex part of impedance.
+Note, that it is not a complete VNA, it is based on resistive reflectometer and does not measure complex part of impedance.

 Arudino Antenna Analyzer